The Expression Of Words

 NOTE OF APOLOGY

 Saying I am sorry is difficult for many people.
 Personally, I think an apology shows a person’s strong moral compass.
 To admit you were wrong takes courage and acknowledges correctness.
 The person on the other end should be forgiving but has the choice to forgive or walk away.
-That is the risk you take, but in my opinion, it is worth its weight in gold.
+Relationships can be difficult, and that is the risk you take, but in my opinion, it is worth its weight in gold.

 I am sorry for my actions and I take full responsibility for upsetting you.
 I made a mistake and I apologize for speaking out before I thought.
 I’m truly sorry I hurt your feelings.
 I value you as my close friend and hope we can continue our friendship.
 Will you please be my Valentine?